top of page

 -

 Can you host my party, event, girl scouts troop, block party, or team building event?Absolutely!
 Check out our Art Parties page.
 We can even bring the party to you in our very own Slowfire mobile art van.
+We offer 15% off our parties for all Girl Scouts Troops.
 You can also fill out this request form: https://forms.wix.com/f/7022638571378967507

 -

-Do you offer private lessons?If we have teacher availability and space, we can offer a private lesson.
-Please reach out to us to inquire about pricing and teacher availability. noelle@slowfireceramics.com
+Do you offer private lessons?If we have availability with our teachers and space, we’d be happy to arrange a private lesson.
+Please contact us at noelle@slowfireceramics.com to inquire about pricing and availability.

 -

 What do I need to bring to class at Slowfire Art Studio?An open mind!
-Ceramics students should bring an apron and towel.
-All other materials will be provided at the studio unless otherwise noted.
+Ceramics students should bring an apron and a towel.
+All other materials will be provided at the studio unless otherwise specified.
+We also recommend bringing a water bottle.
+Please note that children should not bring electronic devices.

 -